 Take your work and yourself seriously so that you can feel confident and competent no matter where your job is.

 #2.
-HAVE and KEEP Work Hours
+Have and Keep Work Hours

 For most of those traveling for work, new environments and different people will often throw off polished routines and habitual activities.
 On a work trip, we might use our work to avoid the discomfort of a situational change.
-This sense of uncomfortableness can lead us to overwork, feel burnt out, and ultimately resent our job in the long run.
+This sense of discomfort can lead us to overwork, feel burnt out, and ultimately resent our job in the long run.

 In order to prepare against this happening, keep boundaries.
 Instead of working around the clock, on the airplane, or skipping dinner – take time to go out to dinner or go for a walk in the morning by yourself.
-HAVE and KEEP work hours even while traveling.
+Have and Keep work hours even while traveling.

 #3.
-Keep Your Routines
+Keep Your Routines During Travel For Work

 When we travel, we tend to let go of routines.
 There’s just something about getting in that car or boarding that plane that throws our conventional lifestyle aside.
 I encourage you to lean into new opportunities when they arise but also be gentle with yourself with change.
 Slowly change your daily structure instead of jolting yourself into a new and temporary one.